 If this describes how you sometimes feel in the classroom, then I have sympathy!
 Learning is quite impossible if you feel this way.
 If you are confident, your learning will be much more effective.

 Making mistakes is a crucial part of learning in class and self consciousness and fear of embarrassment will destroy this because you cannot permit yourself to make a mistake.

 My approach to teaching is to encourage students to take a risk, make mistakes and learn from them.
 Unfortunately not every classroom or teacher agrees with this method and often students can be quite uncomfortable and fearful.

 What to Do to Feel Less Self Conscious and More Self Confident in Class?

 As we have said, students often feel self conscious and lack confidence in class.
 The teacher should encourage students to feel confident in class to promote learning.
 But, teachers also need to be confident in class.

-This study of mathematics teachers published in the Australian Journal of Teacher Education in 2017 shows that confidence improves the quality of teaching.
+A study of mathematics teachers published in the Australian Journal of Teacher Education in 2017 shows that confidence improves the quality of teaching.
 So a confident teacher helps students become more confident.